rwynn/monstache/README.md

 When neither `resume` nor `replay` are true, monstache reads the last timestamp in the oplog and starts listening for events occurring after this timestamp.
 Timestamps are not written to `monstache.monstache`.
 This is the default behavior.

-When `namespace-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
+When `namespace-regex` is given this regex is tested against the namespace, `database.collection`, of the event.
 If the regex matches monstache continues processing event filters, otherwise it drops the event.
 By default monstache processes events in all databases and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks`, and the system collections.

-When `namespace-exclude-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
+When `namespace-exclude-regex` is given this regex is tested against the namespace, `database.collection`, of the event.
 If the regex matches monstache ignores the event, otherwise it continues processing event filters.
 By default monstache processes events in all databases and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks`, and the system collections.

-When `gtm-channel-size` is supplied it controls the size of the go channels created for processing events.
+When `gtm-channel-size` is given it controls the size of the go channels created for processing events.
 When many events are processed at once a larger channel size may prevent blocking in gtm.

-When `mongo-pem-file` is supplied monstache will use the supplied file path to add a local certificate to x509 cert pool when connecting to mongodb.
+When `mongo-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to mongodb.
 This should only be used when mongodb is configured with SSL enabled.

 When `index-files` is true monstache will index the raw content of files stored in GridFS into elasticsearch as an attachment type.